shokworks/alfredpay-stellar-anchor/install.md

 ```

 - You can make yours accounts with the folling link in the [Stellar Laboratory].
-> Note: If you want to change the `config.json` file or the `settings.py` of the project, you can follow the documentation of the Polaris proyect in the [Polaris Tutorial].
+> Note: If you want to change the `config.json` file or the `settings.py` of the project, you can follow the documentation of the Polaris project in the [Polaris Tutorial].

 ### Testing Gunicorn’s Ability to Serve the Project